DAngelo-S/LookQuest/README.md

 - Questionary at multiple devices
 - Auto roll screen when anwsering the questions, search about good UX with questionaries
 - Audio reading the questions (accessibility)
+- Show only in common items.
+Other quest for dreams they could do together
+- Contact / How to contribute

 ## Getting Started with Create React App